This isn’t just about functionality

 Why do implementations fail?
 The answers I hear and read about usually focus on the software.
 “The software doesn’t work!” or some variation of that is confidentially stated as a factual analysis of the situation.
 Of course the software doesn’t work.
 As I’ve stated, ERP software that isn’t implemented is useless.

-It comes down to people and processes
+It comes down to people, processes, and training

 Are ERP implementation consultants more important than the software’s functionality?